mmehari/Node-RED_Framework/README.md

 ## Node-RED flows

 All Node-RED flows that are described here follow similar experimentation flow.
-There are three basic sub parts which are used for I) experiment setup and initialization II) intelligent experimentation and III) experiment action.
+There are three basic parts which are used for i) experiment setup and initialization ii) intelligent experimentation and iii) experiment action.
 Figure 1 shows the detail.

 ![Node-RED experimentation flow](node-red_flow.png)